-If you don’t wear teacher uniform, you are free to choose suitable pieces in order to have fun with what to wear.
-You are even grateful that you can practice and thrive on what you love to have.
-You’ll be just as successful and enjoy being a teacher with the fun that fashion brings.
+If you’re not required to wear a teacher uniform, enjoy the freedom of adding fun to your attire.
+Practice and thrive on what you love to have.
+You’ll be just as successful and enjoy being a teacher with the excitement that fashion brings.

 Having this information on hand will make getting dressed easier and perhaps fun and interesting.